 Figure 8: Pipescan HD Data Shows Widespread Corrosion Through the Entire Length of Scan

-Figure 9: R-SCAN Array Data Provides Quantifiable Data Set with Accurate Remaining Thickness Measurements
+Figure 9: LYNCS-CM Data Provides Quantifiable Data Set with Accurate Remaining Thickness Measurements

 There’s no need to let hidden damage mechanisms spiral out of control.
 For spiral welded pipe inspection, we present two proven instruments with the combined speed and precision of Pipescan HD and the accuracy and high-resolution imagery of phased array corrosion mapping, offering synergistic results that asset owners can use to stay Beyond Current and make decisions with no surprises.
-Interested in learning more from one of our NDT experts?
-Get in touch today!
+Interested in learning more check out the Eddyfi Academy or Get in touch today!